At school, were you allowed to read the script of the recording while you were listening?I know I wasn't

 About Cara and Leo Listening

 Hi, I'm Cara Leopold, the online English listening teacher at Leo Listening.
-I help bookworms and vocab nerds who prefer reading to listening get conversation-ready by teaching them how to understand fast, informal spoken English without translating in their heads.
+I help bookworms and vocab nerds who prefer reading to listening break free from subtitles.

 Click here to learn more about my story and how I can help you.